 - Be sure to ask for permission to use a testimonial.
 Testimonials are far more meaningful if you can use clients by name.

 5. Have a Clear Call to Action

-Now that your visitor has learned about your firm, encourage them to reach out to you.
-Including a simple call to action button is a great way to end your About page.
+Now that your visitor has learned about your firm encourage them to take action and reach out to you.
+Including a simple call-to-action button is a great way to end your About page.
 Keep the tone friendly and personal.
 A simple “Let’s Talk” button will often do the trick.